History of Lorenzo Sonego in Timeline

 May 2016: ATP Tour Debut at Italian Open

-In May 2016, Lorenzo Sonego made his ATP Tour debut at the Italian Open, where he received a wild card but lost against João Sousa in the first round.
+In May 2016, Lorenzo Sonego made his ATP Tour debut at the Italian Open, receiving a wild card but losing in the first round against João Sousa.

 October 2017: First Challenger Title

-On October 17, 2017, Lorenzo Sonego won his first Challenger title, defeating Tim Pütz at the 2017 Sparkassen ATP Challenger.
+On 17 October 2017, Sonego won his first Challenger title, defeating Tim Pütz at the 2017 Sparkassen ATP Challenger.

-In 2018, Lorenzo Sonego entered Wimbledon as a lucky loser after being defeated by Ernests Gulbis in the third round of qualifying and was then defeated by Taylor Fritz in the first round.
+In 2018, Sonego entered Wimbledon as a lucky loser after being defeated by Ernests Gulbis in qualifying, and was then defeated by Taylor Fritz in the first round.

 2018: Grand Slam Career Start

-In 2018, Lorenzo Sonego started his Grand Slam career with a win over Robin Haase at the Australian Open but was defeated in the second round by Richard Gasquet.
+In 2018, Sonego started his Grand Slam career with a win over Robin Haase at the Australian Open, but was defeated in the second round by Richard Gasquet.

 June 2019: First ATP Title

-At the 2020 Erste Bank Open, as a lucky loser, Lorenzo Sonego shocked world No. 1 Novak Djokovic in straight sets.
-He made the final of the event, but lost to Andrey Rublev.
+At the 2020 Erste Bank Open, Sonego shocked world No. 1 Novak Djokovic in straight sets as a lucky loser.
+He reached the final but lost to Andrey Rublev.

 2020: Career-Best at French Open

-In 2020, Lorenzo Sonego made a career-best 4th round appearance at the French Open, defeating Emilio Gómez, Alexander Bublik, and Taylor Fritz.
-His match against Fritz had the longest tiebreak in French Open history, finishing 19–17.
-He then lost to Diego Schwartzman.
+In 2020, Sonego reached the 4th round at the French Open, defeating Emilio Gómez, Alexander Bublik, and Taylor Fritz before losing to Diego Schwartzman.
+The match against Fritz included the longest tiebreak in French Open history.

-In April 2021, Lorenzo Sonego won both the singles and doubles titles at the Sardegna Open, achieving a career-high singles ranking of world No. 28 and doubles ranking of No. 132 on April 12, 2021.
+In April 2021, Sonego won both the singles and doubles titles at the Sardegna Open, achieving career-high rankings in both singles (No. 28) and doubles (No. 132) on 12 April 2021.

-Following his fourth-round showing at the 2021 Wimbledon Championships, Lorenzo Sonego reached a career-high of World No. 25 on August 9, 2021.
+Following his fourth-round showing at the 2021 Wimbledon Championships, Sonego reached a career-high of World No. 25 on 9 August 2021.
 He ended up being the final player to ever be beaten by Roger Federer on the ATP Tour.

 In October 2021, Lorenzo Sonego achieved a career-high ATP singles ranking of world No. 21.